501(c)(3) Nonprofit · Iroquois, Illinois

 Six Months to a Real Career in the Trades

 Each mobile training unit carries one electrical instructor and one plumbing instructor.
-Three students per trade.
-Six students per unit.
-That's the kind of personal attention trade schools can't offer in a lecture hall of thirty.
+Three students per trade work side-by-side with their teacher in setups that replicate real residential jobs.

-Our classrooms are 12×16-foot prairie-style sheds — simple, honest structures equipped with real residential wiring and plumbing setups — mounted on trailers so we can bring training directly to the communities that need it most.
+Our classrooms are 12×16-foot prairie-style sheds — simple, honest structures equipped with real residential wiring and plumbing setups — mounted on trailers so they can go where the students are.

 Instruction is led by retired field experts who spent decades doing this work.
 They don't teach from textbooks.
 They teach from experience.